x64dbg/x64dbg/.github/ISSUE_TEMPLATE.md

 - A short clip or a screenshot clearly showing the issue.
 - Any supporting information that could help solve/understand the issue.
 - The translation you are using.
 Make sure to also test without translation.
+- Plugins you have installed.
+Make sure to also test without plugins.

 Examples of good issues: